 - Trim all four corners.

 - Using the envelope opening on the back, turn the pillow cover right side out.
 Gently push out the trimmed corners from the inside to make nice, square corners on the outside.
-Use your finger or a blunt-edge tool, like a large knitting needle or chopstick.
+Use your finger or a blunt-edge tool, like a large knitting needle, chopstick or point turner.

 - Insert the pillow form through the envelope closure and fluff out the corners.